 FINISHED LOOP READY FOR USE

 The indoor performance of this loop is just short of sensational.
 Radio stations that are not heard otherwise come up to full volume when using the loop.
 This is particularly dramatic when using a small battery powered radio.
 The battery powered radio is simply placed inside the loop, close to the wires.
 The loop is tuned and the stations are received.
 Remove the radio from the loop and the stations dissappear.
 I have not tried using the loop outdoors but would expect even better results.
+I have tried using the loop with a simple crystal radio and found it picks up three local DWF stations with comfortable headphone volume.
+While not spectacular, this degree of performance is more than adaquate considering a full wavelength 40 meter loop outside only picks up five local DFW radio stations with the same crystal radio.

 THE CINDER BLOCK BASE